real estate dispute arbitration in the claimant, Missouri 63390

 • Stay informed about local zoning laws and boundary records to prevent disputes.

-Why Real Estate Disputes Hit Wright City Residents Hard
+Why Real Estate the claimant the claimant Residents Hard

-Arbitration War: The Wright City Duplex Dispute
+Arbitration War: The the claimant Duplex Dispute

-Background: On March 15, 2023, Samantha Reid and Michael Turner entered into a contract for the sale of a duplex located at 102 Elm Street, Wright City, 63390.
+Background: On March 15, 2023, the claimant and the claimant entered into a contract for the sale of a duplex located at 102 the claimant, the claimant, 63390.
 The agreed purchase price was $245,000, with a closing date set for April 30, 2023.

 Just days before closing, Samantha noticed that the property’s septic system was failing inspection, a fact not disclosed by Michael.
 This discovery triggered a heated conflict.
 Samantha demanded that Michael repair the system, valued at approximately $18,500, or reduce the sale price accordingly.

-Michael refused, asserting the “as-is” nature of the sale and pointing to the “No Repairs” clause in their purchase agreement.
+Michael refused, asserting the as-is” nature of the sale and pointing to the “No Repairs” clause in their purchase agreement.
 Unable to agree, both parties submitted the dispute to binding arbitration, hoping to resolve the impasse without lengthy litigation.

 The Arbitration Battle: The arbitration commenced on June 20, 2023, overseen by retired judge Linda Marshall.
 Over three days, extensive testimony was heard from septic experts, realtors, and both parties.
 Samantha’s attorney argued that nondisclosure violated Missouri’s seller disclosure laws, while Michael’s lawyer emphasized the signed contract terms.